Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + f.
 Maintain an updated directory of all campus resources regarding diversity, equity, and inclusion.

 + g.
-Provide multicultural opportunities to the Chapter And promote all activities from the Multicultural Resource Center.
+Provide multicultural opportunities to the Chapter and promote all activities from the Bear Cave (formerly the Multicultural Resource Center).

 + h.
 Develop, maintain, and preside over a reporting form for any incidents in which a member believes another member should be reported for injustice or insensitivity.